typedb/typedb-docs/11-query/04-delete-query.md

 ## Delete Role Players from Relations

 In Grakn, existing relations can be extended with new role players, or shrunk by removing role players.
-If we had an employment relation, and the employer company merged with another and needed to be reassigned to the new company, we would first have to remove the prior company from the employment relation.
+If an employer merged with another, we may have to reassign all existing `employment` relations to the new company.

-To do this, we mirror the `delete` syntax with what the `insert` syntax looks like.
+To remove the old employer from the employment relation, we mirror the `delete` syntax with what the `insert` syntax for role players looks like.

 <div class="tabs dark">